Amnesty’s International Board of Directors

 For years, she has also worked for international philanthropies and NGOs, where she has played a behind-the-scenes role in strategic communications, supporting activists defending basic rights around the world and campaigns for international justice and accountability.

-She holds a master’s degree in human rights from the London School of Economics.
-Raised in Montreal, Quebec, she speaks English and French.
+She holds a master’s degree in human rights from the London School of Economics and speaks English and French.
+She was raised in Montreal, Quebec.

 Ketty Nivyabandi, Secretary General

-Ketty studied International Relations, is a former journalist and a published poet.
+Ketty studied International Relations, is a former journalist, and published poet.
+She lives in Ottawa with her two teenage daughters.

 Kassandra Churcher, Executive Director

-Kassandra has enjoyed a long and significant management career, including supervising the operations and management of all primary and secondary schools throughout the Inuit territory of Nunavik in the north of Quebec as well as being the National Executive Director for the Canadian Association of Elizabeth Fry Societies (CAEFS).
-She played a leadership role in developing opportunities for funding and support of the 24 community-based Elizabeth Fry Societies across Canada who are responsible for delivering programs and services to at-risk and criminalized girls and women.
+Kassandra has enjoyed a long and significant management career, including supervising the operations and management of all primary and secondary schools throughout the Inuit territory of Nunavik in the north of Quebec, as well as being the National Executive Director for the Canadian Association of Elizabeth Fry Societies (CAEFS).
+She played a leadership role in developing opportunities for funding and support of the 24 community-based Elizabeth Fry Societies across Canada, which are responsible for delivering programs and services to at-risk and criminalized girls and women.

 Kassandra is committed to fostering an ARAO intersectional feminist approach in her writing, advocacy, work, and life.
-She currently lives in Hudson, a small community outside of Montreal where she volunteers as Vice President of Elizabeth Fry Society.
+She currently lives in Hudson, a small community outside of Montreal, where she volunteers as Vice President of the Elizabeth Fry Society.

 Kassandra graduated with a Bachelor of Arts in Ethics, holds a Master of Arts in Education from Concordia University in Montreal, and is completing a PhD in Culture and Values in Education from McGill.